Virtual Interviewing Tips

 - Test your audio and video.
 Headphones are usually helpful for improving audio.

-- If you share a space, communicate in advance the time you’ll be conducting your interview.
+- Find a quiet space with little to no possibility for interruptions.
+If you share a space, communicate in advance the time you’ll be conducting your interview.
+Also, consider finding a quiet space on campus or reserving an interview room in CAPD.

 - Clear your screen and close extra browsers, especially if there is a chance you’ll be sharing your screen.